 Fetal Alcohol Spectrum Disorder Services

-• Provide assessment and diagnostic services for children/youth/adults residing in the Kenora and Rainy River districts including Far North Areas.
+• Assessment and diagnostic services for children/youth/adults residing in the Kenora and Rainy River districts including Far North Areas.

-• Provide training and consultation for para-professionals and professionals, including educators, social service providers and those working in the legal professions.
+• Training and consultation for para-professionals and professionals, including educators, social service providers and those working in the legal professions.

 Eligibility & Referrals

-• Children/youth/adults living in the Kenora, Rainy River, Sioux Lookout and Far North Areas with suspected Prenatal Alcohol Exposure.
+• Children, youth and adults living in the Kenora, Rainy River, Sioux Lookout and Far North Areas with suspected Prenatal Alcohol Exposure are eligible.

 • Health professionals, educators, families and clients can submit a referral.
-It is recommended the referring party speak directly to the client/parent/guardian to discuss the referral and receive verbal consent to initiate the referral.
+It is recommended the referring party speak directly to the client, parent, or guardian to discuss the referral and receive verbal consent to initiate the referral.

 FIREFLY FASD Worker